vcidst/minimal-mistakes/_posts/2018-09-21-add-opencv-to-visual-studio-c++-project.md

 1. Do you have x64 selected as Solutions Platform?
 2. Check if the paths you have pasted are correct and if the folders exist.
 3. If you have downloaded a different version of OpenCV, you will have slightly changed paths and library filename.
 Make suitable changes.
+4. If you can't find a window, reset your window-layout in Visual Studio.
+Choose Window > Reset Window Layout.

 Improvise, Overcome, Adapt!